Fred Narganes: Biography

-Narganes had started wrestling as a teenager, and eleven days after his 18th birthday, won the championship of the New York Athletic Club (NYAC) against a competitor 10 pounds heavier than him.
-He began to get increasingly popular after this, both in the US and in his home country.
-Two years later, he regained the title of NYAC champion, in the categories of both 145 and 158 pounds (middleweight).
+Narganes had started wrestling as a teenager and, eleven days after his 18th birthday won the championship of the New York Athletic Club (NYAC) against a competitor ten pounds heavier than himself.
+He grew increasingly popular after this, both in the US and in his native country.
+Two years later, he regained the title of NYAC champion, in both the 145 lb and 158 lb weight classes.
 In December 1904, he defeated D. C. Newton to gain the NYAC Special Diamond Medal.
-In February 1905, Narganes won the club's "Howard Medal," defeating a wrestler weighing 15 pounds heavier than him.
-A month later, he retained his championship titles in fights against Jurgensen and Schram, being given two gold medals for the victories.
-In 1906, Narganes won for the fourth year the middleweight championship of the club, while his brother Aurelio Narganes won the maximum weight title.
+In February 1905, Narganes won the club's "Howard Medal," defeating a wrestler fifteen pounds heavier than himself.
+A month later, he retained his championship titles in fights against Jurgensen and Schram, winning two gold medals for the victories.
+In 1906, Narganes won for the fourth year the middleweight championship of the club, while his brother Aurelio Narganes won the maximum-weight title.